-Name Position with FNF Age William P. Foley, II Executive Chairman of the Board 66 George P. Scanlon Chief Executive Officer 53 Raymond R. Quirk President 64 Brent B. Bickett Executive Vice President, Corporate Finance 46 Anthony J. Park Executive Vice President and Chief Financial Officer 44 Michael L. Gravelle Executive Vice President, General Counsel and Corporate Secretary 49 Daniel K. Murphy Senior Vice President and Treasurer 44
+Name Position with FNF Age William P. Foley, II Executive Chairman of the Board 68 George P. Scanlon Chief Executive Officer 55 Raymond R. Quirk President 66 Brent B. Bickett Executive Vice President, Corporate Finance 48 Anthony J. Park Executive Vice President and Chief Financial Officer 46 Peter T. Sadowski Executive Vice President and Chief Legal Officer 57 Michael L. Gravelle Executive Vice President, General Counsel and Corporate Secretary 51

 George P. Scanlon.
 Mr. Scanlon is the Chief Executive Officer of FNF and he has served in that capacity since October 2010.
-Previously Mr. Scanlon served as Chief Operating Office since June 2010.
-Prior to that, Mr. Scanlon served as Corporate Executive Vice President, Finance of FIS since October 2009 and before then as Executive Vice President and Chief Financial Officer of FIS since July 2008.
-Prior to joining FIS, Mr. Scanlon served as Executive Vice President and Chief Financial Officer of Woodbridge Holdings Corporation (formerly known as Levitt Corporation) since August 2004 and Executive Vice President and Chief Financial Officer of BFC Financial Corporation since April 2007.
+Previously Mr. Scanlon served as Chief Operating Officer since June 2010.
+Prior to that, Mr. Scanlon served as Corporate Executive Vice President, Finance of FIS since February 2008 and became Chief Financial Officer of FIS in July 2008.
+Prior to joining FIS, Mr. Scanlon served as Executive Vice President and Chief Financial Officer of Woodbridge Holdings Corporation

+(formerly known as Levitt Corporation) since August 2004 and Executive Vice President and Chief Financial Officer of BFC Financial Corporation since April 2007.
 Prior to joining Levitt, Mr. Scanlon was the Chief Financial Officer of Datacore Software Corporation, an independent software vendor, from December 2001 to August 2004.
 Prior to joining Datacore, Mr. Scanlon was the Chief Financial Officer at Seisint, Inc., a technology company specializing in providing data search and processing products, from November 2000 to September 2001.
+Mr. Scanlon also serves as a director of Remy International, Inc. and several other private companies.

 Raymond R. Quirk.
 Mr. Quirk is the President of FNF and he has served in that position since April 2008.
 Previously, Mr. Quirk served as Co-President since May 2007 and Co-Chief Operating Officer of FNF from October 2006 until May 2007.
-Mr. Quirk was appointed as President of FNF in 2002 and served in that role until October 2005 when he was named Chief Executive Officer.
+Mr. Quirk was appointed as President of FNF in 2002.
 Since joining FNF in 1985, Mr. Quirk has served in numerous executive and management positions, including Executive Vice President, Co-Chief Operating Officer and Division Manager and Regional Manager, with responsibilities for managing direct and agency operations nationally.

 Brent B. Bickett.
-Mr. Bickett has served as Executive Vice President, Corporate Finance of FNF since April 2008.
+Mr. Bickett has served as Executive Vice President, Corporate Finance of FNF since 2003.
 He joined FNF in 1999 as a Senior Vice President, Corporate Finance and has served as an executive officer of FNF since that time.
-Mr. Bickett also serves as Corporate Executive Vice President, Corporate Finance of FIS.
+Mr. Bickett also served as Corporate Executive Vice President, Corporate Finance of FIS through June 30, 2012 and currently serves as a director of Remy International, Inc.